 Biography of Frank De Lucia

-De Lucia is a member of the Association of Fundraising Professionals, the Florida Public Relations Association, the Pinellas County Estate Planning Council, the Partnership for Philanthropic Planning of Tampa Bay, the Finance Committee of the St. Petersburg Housing Authority's Wounded Warrior Community Advisory Group, the Armed Forces History Museum Advisory Board, and the Florida Restaurant & Lodging Association.
+De Lucia is a member of the Association of Fundraising Professionals, the Florida Public Relations Association, the Pinellas County Estate Planning Council, the Partnership for Philanthropic Planning of Tampa Bay, the Pinellas County Veterans Task Force to End Homelessness, and the Armed Forces History Museum Foundation Development Board.

 He served for six years in the U.S. Army Reserves, completing basic training at Ft.
 Polk (LA), and advanced individual training as a psychometrist at Ft.
 Sam Houston (TX), and worked as a physical therapist assistant in the Army's 340th General Hospital in New Haven (CT).
 De Lucia participated in physical therapy training at Ft.
 Lee (VA), Ft.
 Dix (NJ), Ft.
 Gordon (GA), Ft.
 Belvoir (VA), and Walter Reed Army Medical Center (DC), and completed his last year of service working as a EKG technician at the James A. Haley VA Hospital in Tampa (FL).